Automatic Thoughts: What Grows in the Garden of Your Mind?

 banner_image

-Imagine you're sitting in a movie theater, waiting for the film to start.
+Imagine you're in a movie theater, waiting for the film to begin.

-Suddenly, the woman sitting in the row in front of you jumps up and slaps her neighbor.
+Suddenly, a woman in the row ahead of you jumps up and slaps the person next to her.

-We don't know your life path and can't predict what you might think.
+We don’t know your personal history, so we can’t say for certain what you would think.

-To your left sits a woman in her 40s who has repeatedly encountered domestic violence in her past.
-Here's her reaction pattern:
+On your left is a woman in her forties who has experienced domestic violence multiple times in the past.
+Here’s how she might react:

 Automatic Thought